rosedj1/ZplusXpython/README.md

 You can also find cross sections associated with the generated samples, found on McM:

-1. Going to https://cms-pdmv.cern.ch/mcm/ > Request > Output Dataset
+1. Go to https://cms-pdmv.cern.ch/mcm/ > Request > Output Dataset
 1. Search for your data set by providing the data set name.
 2. Under 'PrepId' column, copy the name of the file.
 3. Under 'Dataset name' column, click on the icon to the right of the name